The 10 Best Things To Do In London In December

 Is it worth visiting London in December?

-London is always a good time, but visiting London in December is nothing less than magical.
-Bundle up and roam the royal capital to marvel at the historic sights combined with the energy of this modern city.
+London is always a good idea!
+And visiting London in December is nothing less than magical.
+Bundle up and roam the royal capital to marvel at all the history combined with the energy of a very modern city.

 #1 See the London Holiday Lights